-AXMIN holds a 100% interest in the Bakala, Bambari, Bogoin II and Pouloubou properties through its two wholly owned CAR registered subsidiaries, which hold prospecting and exploration permits for the properties.
-Of these project areas, the Bambari property has been the subject of substantial exploration by AXMIN since the discovery of the Passendro Gold Project.
+AXMIN holds a 100% interest in the Bambari property The Bambari property has been the subject of substantial exploration by AXMIN since the discovery of the Passendro Gold Project.
 The Passendro Gold Project is situated on a portion of the Bambari property and is contained within the Bambari permits.
-On September 11, 2009, AXMIN expressed to the government of CAR its intent to not renew the Bakala, Bogoin II and Pouloubou permits.
-The decision was due partly to the availability of cash and also, that these properties would fall under the governance of the new mining code in CAR.
-The carrying value of the Bakala property in the amount of US\$372 was written off as of September 30, 2009.
+The ancillary properties including Bakala, Bogoin II and Pouloubou were written off in prior years.
+The Company has not yet made a decision as to renew these properties.